-This module is mandatory.
+This module is mandatory to use PlanIQ.
 The procedure is similar to setting up the modules for your source data.

 To create a forecast results module:

-- Create a new module and import a time dimension and an ID list as rows.
+- Insert a new module with a time dimension and a list of SKUs or items, or IDs, as rows.

 - Configure an import action.

 This action imports your forecast results into this module.

 Next, you can set up the module so you import different sets of predictions to compare against each other.